CatraProto/docs/index.md

     var login = client.GetLoginFlow();
     //You can obviously also use Console.ReadLine() to get the phone number for the console var authentication = await login.AsUser(PHONE_NUMBER_HERE, new CodeSettings());
-    //If you wanted to login as a user, you can just uncomment the line below and comment the line above.
+    //If you want to login as a user, you can just uncomment the line below and comment the line above.
     //var authentication = await login.AsBotAsync(BOT_TOKEN_HERE);
     var finished = false;
     while (!finished)